How Long Does SR22 Last in Indiana? 3 vs 5 Years β€” BMV Rules (2026)

 The length of time you are required to maintain an SR22 certificate on file with the state depends entirely on the severity of the violation that led to your license suspension.
-While many states have a flat, uniform requirement, Indiana categorizes driving offenses to determine whether you face a standard or extended probationary period.
+Indiana categorizes driving offenses to determine whether you face a standard or extended probationary period.

 Here is a breakdown of the SR22 durations by violation type in Indiana: